Thelukepet/course/assignments/A1b-docker.md

 ### Vagrant

 Vagrant has been installed and is ready for use in the terminal room HG00.137.

 You will first want to do the [getting started](https://www.vagrantup.com/docs/getting-started/) if you never worked with vagrant before.

+We use vagrant with the `virtualbox` provisioner, and a configuration that stores your virtual machines in directory `/var/tmp/${USER}`.

+_Leaving a single virtual machine in the terminal rooms is okay!_
+But, we do request that you:

++ `vagrant destroy` unused virtual machines;
++ use the same computer every week (whenever possible).

+Virtual machines consume considerable disk and that volume has only 16G available (`df --si /var/tmp`).

 ### Vagrant setup